Ovenfresh/Lovensedotnet/README.md

 Look for the Extension on the extension manager in Visual Studio (Extensions > Manage Extensions > search for conveyor) and install it.

+[_Postman_](https://www.postman.com/) is a useful tool to send API requests & get their responses.
+Very handy when debugging.
+This allows you to write up  raw requests yourself, and check their validity without having to go through the solution all the time.
+I have solved many errors using this handy little program while the feedback you get from within the IDE isn't always as clear as it should be.

 The Appsettings.json file needs to be filled in with your developer token & username.

 ## Application flow